Zlika/theodore/README.md

 * RetroArch: [Install RetroArch](http://www.retroarch.com/?page=platforms), then start RetroArch and download the "theodore" core using the "Core Updater" feature.
 * [Recalbox](https://www.recalbox.com/): Starting from version 2018.06.27, this emulator is built in your favorite retrogaming operating system.

+It should be compatible with all the platforms supported by RetroArch (Android, Linux, MacOS, Raspberry Pi, Windows, Nintendo...).

 ### How to compile

 On Linux (and most other platforms):